bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ## Product tax properties

-Tax properties can be associated with base products, creating a product tax property.
-To do so, specify the product using its product ID.
-The `product_id` field has the same value as the `id` field from the [Get all products](/api-reference/store-management/catalog/products/getproducts) endpoint.
+You can attach tax properties to base products to create a product tax property.
+To do so, specify the product using its `product_id`.
+The `product_id` is the `id` from the [Get all products](/api-reference/store-management/catalog/products/getproducts) endpoint.
 Tax properties are not stored on or retrievable with the product object.

-You can add multiple tax properties to a single product.
-To do so, you must have first created each tax property with the [Create Tax Property](/api-reference/store-management/tax-properties/tax-properties/create-tax-properties) endpoint.
-The following example shows multiple tax properties attached to alcohol products, whose tax rates vary by both alcohol percentage and net volume.
+You can add many tax properties to a single product.
+To do so, you first create each tax property with the [Create Tax Property](/api-reference/store-management/tax-properties/tax-properties/create-tax-properties) endpoint.
+The following example shows many tax properties attached to alcohol products.
+The tax rate of alcohol products vary by both alcohol percentage and net volume.

 ### Update product with tax properties